Live Well Cheshire East home page

 Choices for Care, provides you with online support to help you to identify the support you need.
 This includes relevant services from the Live Well directory.

 You can also choose to submit the information you provide to the Council’s Adult Social Care service, who will then contact you to consider your situation further.

 If you or someone you care for needs some extra care and support, you can contact us for advice, information and an assessment of your situation, if required.

 You may need some extra care and support if you are struggling with aspects of your daily life due to:

 - a disability

 - a health condition

-If you have physical difficulties which impact on daily living activities in your home, you can contact the Occupational Therapy Service who will provide advice, assessments and solutions, including equipment and adaptations, either on the phone, via a visit to the Independent Living Centre, or by visiting you at home.
+If you have physical difficulties which impact on daily living activities in your home, you can contact the Occupational Therapy Service who will provide advice, assessments and solutions, including equipment and adaptations, either on the phone, or by visiting you at home.

 If your needs are more complex, we will arrange for a trained assessor to visit you and undertake an assessment of your situation.